Azelphur/AdvancedHighlights/README.md

 Q: I like you and want to send you money

-A: You can moneys to paypal azelphur@azelphur.com or BTC address 1HCmvBfk8Pg51xXgEoDU2UXKVv6VatMKEC
+A: You can send money to paypal azelphur@azelphur.com or BTC address 1HCmvBfk8Pg51xXgEoDU2UXKVv6VatMKEC

 Matchers
 ==================